spotify/hype/README.md

 # User guide

-Hype allows you to write code in Java or Scala.
-But it also gives it the power to be executed in a distributed environment where different parts of it might run concurrently in separate environments, each using different amounts of memory and cpu.
+Hype lets you execute arbitrary JVM code in a distributed environment where different parts might run concurrently in separate Docker containers, each using different amounts of memory, cpu and disk.
 With the help of Kubernetes and a cloud provider like Google Cloud Platform, you'll have dynamically scheduled resources available for your code to utilize.

 All this might sound a bit abstract, so let's run through a concrete example.
 We'll be using Scala for the examples, but all the core functionality is available in Java as well.